Financial Independence Is Possible on a Tech's Salary

 The Takeaway

 Financial independence on a tech's salary requires three things: eliminating debt, controlling expenses, and investing consistently over time.
 None of those require a six-figure income.
 They require patience and discipline — two things every good tech already has.
 You diagnose problems systematically every day.
-Apply that same approach to your money and the results will come.
+Apply that same methodical approach to your money.
+Open a brokerage account.
+Buy an index fund.
+Automate your contributions.
+Leave it alone and let compound growth work.
+The books are out there, the apps make it easy, and fractional shares mean any amount counts.
+The only thing left is the decision to start.

 Related Articles